We are still working to obtain content for your car, however the video above is believed to have similar characteristics as your car.

 If you are having problems with the transmission in your Ion, such as clunky shifting or hesitation, check the fluid level first - it is amazing how many drivers pay thousands of dollars for transmission work when a half quart of transmission fluid would have fixed the problem.

-If your blinker doesn't blink, or blinks rapidly, you likely have a burnt out bulb2003 Saturn Ion-2 2.2L 4 Cyl.
+Don't send mixed signals - if your turn signal doesn't blink, or blinks rapidly, you likely have a burnt out bulb2003 Saturn Ion-2 2.2L 4 Cyl.
 Sedan